SmallCelestial/StudentTower/README.md

 ## Tests:
 Our projects include tests written in **Unittest** and **pytest** frameworks.
 You can find them in _test_ dictionary.
 Each file has specific name indicating for which class tests it include.
 ## Database:
-We decided to implement databee basen on **SQLite3** framework.
+We decided to implement database basen on **SQLite3** framework.
 It collects data about best score player has got, and it shown after player either dies.

 ## License
 No license was included for this project, We reserve the right to place future versions of this library under some specific license.